DamonClark/mystore/README.md

 Clone down the repository and run `npm install` in the main directory of project to get started.

-Run `ng server` to start up the server on port 300
+Run `npm run start` to start up the server on port 300